azzywazzy/sql-library/readme.txt

 account_status enum('Active', 'Inactive') not null
 	status of the account, inactive is renewal date is in the past

+Author:
+Fields:
+author_id smallint not null primary key author_first varchar(50)
+	first name of the author
+author_last varchar(50)
+	surname of the author

 Items:
 Description:
 	holds details for each item (unique ISBN), there is a separate table to capture multiple copies of the same ISBN